Asian shares, oil hit by coronavirus risks to outlook

 European stocks looked set for a more promising start, however, with Euro Stoxx 50 futures up 0.28%, Germany's DAX futures up 0.25% and Britain's FTSE futures up 0.15%.

-MSCI’s broadest index of Asia-Pacific shares outside Japan fell 1.08%.
-Australian stocks dropped 0.56% but shares in China recouped early losses and rose 0.29% due to positive earnings from the healthcare and banking sectors.
+MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) fell 1.08%.
+Australian stocks (.AXJO) dropped 0.56% but shares in China (.CSI300)recouped early losses and rose 0.29% due to positive earnings from the healthcare and banking sectors.

 S&P 500 e-mini stock futures also fell 0.18%.